FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 reaction to vaccination, or medications (such as certain antibiotics or

-deworming medications) can cause puppy vomiting
+deworming medications) can cause your pup to vomit.

 So, how do you know whether your puppy needs veterinary help or not?